parhamyassini/p4app/README.md

 ### Leaf Switch
-The perliminary implementation of leaf switch is available  in ``p4app/examples/orca_leaf``.
+The preliminary implementation of the leaf switch is available  in ``p4app/examples/orca_leaf``.

 #### Parsing headers
-When a packet arrives at leaf switch it contains either *src_label_t* or *leaf_label_t* headers.
+When a packet arrives at the leaf switch it contains either *src_label_t* or *leaf_label_t* headers.
 We define a header union orca_label_t which indicates one of these headers is valid for any packet arriving.

 The parser will extract the *orca_status_label* and based on the *leaf_status_bit* it decides that the packet should contain *src_label* or *leaf_label* and extract the correct header.

 ####  Processing packets
-After completion of parser stage, the switch will make decisisions based on the headers:
+After completion of parser stage, the switch will make decisions based on the headers:
  ```
-If packet conatins *src_label*
+If packet contains *src_label*
 	 If it is coming from a spine link:
 			Match on the leaf_status_bit and forwards the packet
 			to the active agent port (given by control plane).